COUR4G3/proxy-negotiate/README.rst

 Proxy-Negotiate
 ###############
+**This has been completely rewritten as of version 1.0.0.**

 HTTP Negotiate proxy authentication support for applications.
-This allows applications that do not support HTTP proxies or do not support HTTP proxies with Negotiate authentication to allow them to safely traverse corporate firewalls without whitelisting IP addresses or MAC addresses and rather relying on secure user authentication.
-This tool is not intended to bypass firewall or proxy restrictions, in fact this tool was designed for better corporate security and centralized control.
+This allows applications that do not natively support proxies (SSH, Telnet) using a netcat-like implementation or ones that do not support the Negotiate method of proxy authentication by running a local proxy.

 Installation
 ============